NOT UNDER THE LAW BUT UNDER GRACE

 Righteousness and honesty in business were stressed in the old covenant.

-But thou shalt have a perfect and just weight, a perfect and just measure shalt thou have: that thy days may be lengthened in the land which the Lord thy God giveth thee.
+“You shall have a perfect and just weight, a perfect and just measure, that your days may be lengthened in the land which the LORD your God is giving you.
 (Deuteronomy 25:15)

 And are emphasized in the new:

-Recompense to no man evil for evil.
-Provide things honest in the sight of all men.
+Repay no one evil for evil.
+Have regard for good things in the sight of all men.
 (Romans 12:17)

 Stealing was prohibited under the old covenant.